-than the Cape Town Convention.385 Such procedures may include the provisions of, and time tables in, Article X of the Protocol if the applicable Contracting State has made the appropriate declaration to apply these provisions.386
+These provisions are applicable only where a Contracting State has made a declaration to that effect.
+The failure of a Contracting State to make such a declaration does not mean that deregistration and export remedies are unavailable to creditors, but rather that the process for exercising such remedies will be determined by the procedural law of the state of registry rather than the Cape Town Convention.
+Such procedures may include the provisions of, and time tables in, Article X of the Protocol if the applicable Contracting State has made the appropriate declaration to apply these provisions.

-It should be noted that an IDERA constitutes authorisation by a debtor to export an aircraft from its state of registry, but not to any particular jurisdiction.
+An IDERA constitutes authorisation by a debtor to export an aircraft from its state of registry, but not to any particular jurisdiction.
 For example, a creditor validly exercising its rights under an IDERA may, nonetheless, be prohibited from exporting the relevant aircraft object to states that are barred under that state of registry's export control laws.

-Practice Note: The remedies made available under Article IX(1) are subject to the requirement that applicable safety laws and regulations must be complied with and Article XIII(3) of the Protocol expressly provides that the authorised party (or its certified designee) may exercise its rights under an IDERA only in accordance with applicable aviation safety laws and regulations.
+Practice Note: The remedies made available under Article IX(1) are subject to the requirement that applicable safety laws and regulations must be complied with and, further, Article XIII(3) of the Protocol expressly provides that the authorised party (or its certified designee) may exercise its rights under an IDERA only in accordance with applicable aviation safety laws and regulations.
 The phrase "safety laws and regulations" is not defined in the Cape Town Convention but would logically suggest compliance with, among other things, specific airworthiness rules and regulations governing the safe operation of an aircraft.
-Compliance with these rules and regulations makes practical sense in the context of the exercise of a remedy involving the export of an aircraft (as by definition the authorised party would need to move the aircraft) but makes little sense in the context of deregistration in isolation.
-The Official Commentary provides that it would not be proper for the applicable administrative authority to require production of documents relating to safety standards purely for the purpose of deregistration and aviation safety laws and regulations do not affect the remedy of deregistration.387
+Compliance with these rules and regulations makes practical sense in the context of the exercise of a remedy involving the export of an aircraft (as by definition the authorised party would need to move the aircraft) but makes little sense in the context of de-registration in isolation.
+The Official Commentary provides that it would not be proper for the applicable administrative authority to require production of documents relating to safety standards purely for the purpose of de-registration and aviation safety laws and regulations do not affect the remedy of de-registration.388